 At Ellis Fischel Cancer Center, we know that routine cancer screenings can help prevent and detect cancer early when it’s most treatable.

-Screenings can be lifesaving and it’s important to get your screenings when they are recommended.
-Most screenings are covered by health insurance as preventative services.
-Funds may be available for those underinsured or uninsured.
+If you need financial assistance to access screening, there might be funds available.
 Ellis Fischel also partners with the Show Me Healthy Women program, which offers free breast and cervical cancer screenings for Missouri women who meet age, income and insurance guidelines.

 Women should also know how their breasts normally look and feel, and report any breast changes to a health care provider right away.